← homeProgramming (Програмування)

 What is a HAR file (HTTP Archive)?

-HAR file (HTTP Archive) is a .har format that stores a log of the browser's interaction with the ...
+HAR file (HTTP Archive) is a special file format .har that stores the log of a web browser's inte...

 What is exponential growth?